ali-baneshi/phca-v3/README.md

 benchmark output has been checked; where a number is known to be stale relative to a recent architectural change, that is stated explicitly rather than left implied.

+**A note on two unrelated numbering systems in this repository, since they are easy to confuse.** The **12-step cognitive cycle** described below is a fixed, architectural
+concept: it is the sequence a single execution of the runtime loop follows (sanitize, write memory, predict, select action, regulate, enforce, learn, consolidate, and so on).
+Within the code and diagrams, some of these 12 stages are further broken into finer numeric sub-labels (for example, "G' Prediction" spans internal labels 2 through 4), which is why diagrams reference up to 20 individual numbers — that is a labeling granularity choice, not a claim that the cycle has 20 stages.
+Separately, and unrelated to the cycle itself, **the project was built across roughly 19-20 development phases** (a project roadmap, not a runtime concept — e.g. the Phase 5 performance work and the Phase 6 scientific-hardening work referenced later in this document) and has since moved into an ongoing, round-based **hardening and maturation** process refining that already-built architecture, which is what most of the recent decisions cited in this document (D-14x onward) belong to.
+If you see "Phase 6" or "round 27" elsewhere in this repository, that is this second, project-history axis — not a 27th cognitive-cycle step.

 ---

 ## What this project is, in one paragraph